PlayMania: quiznation

 Borrowing the title from its British predecessor, quiznation featured trivia, number, and word games with set cash prizes.
 The program aired from 12 midnight - 2 AM (EST) every Thursday through Saturday night (early Friday through early Sunday morning in the Eastern Time zone), but with the cancellation of 100 Winners, its final schedule was set at Wednesday through Saturday (technically early Thursday through early Sunday morning in the Eastern Time zone) quiznation's format was nearly identical to that of the PlayMania program.
 Its final episode was aired on October 31, 2007.

+100 Winners

-100 Winners100 Winners offered a contestant the chance to answer the on-screen game.
+100 Winners offered a contestant the chance to answer the on-screen game.
 If he or she answered correctly, he or she then chose one of one hundred safe deposit boxes on the set with a prize inside.
 The program aired from 12 midnight - 2 AM Eastern every Tuesday, Wednesday, and Sunday night (technically early Wednesday, Thursday, and Monday morning in the Eastern Time zone).
 Its final episode was aired on June 13, 2007.